Dehumidifier Sizing Guide North Texas: Getting the Math Right (Because I Didn't at First)

 - Spray foam insulation

-- Variable-speed HVAC
+- Variable-speed HVAC system

-- Minimal cooking
+- Not much cooking happening

 - Empty nesters